How to increase your content conversion rate

 Where possible, enable conversions right on the page.
 Trying to get newsletter subscriptions or demo requests?
 Have a sign-up or demo request form beside or below your content.

 Want to increase online product sales?
 Link directly to your product landing pages.
-Better yet, let visitors add products to their cart from the blog post—take a look at how MEC features products in their blog post.
+Better yet, let visitors add products to their cart from the blog post.

 Make your blog accessible